AndrewCheam/automatic-roster/README.md

   - Bob: 3 jobs assigned
   - Charlie: 2 jobs assigned
 ```

+## Work in Progress
+- **UI Enhancements:** Improving the web interface for better usability and visualization.
+- **Analytics & Insights:** Adding features to analyze:
+  - How many times each member is rostered.
+  - Skill distribution among rostered members.
+  - Fairness metrics and workload balancing.

 ## Troubleshooting
 If the script does not find an optimal solution: